 Noteworthy features of the Canadian cards

 Among the features of the cards, we would mention that they were frequently republished under the same numbers, meaning that there may be several versions of a given card.
 Sometimes the company began with a small “vignette” version of an image but later switched to one that came closer to covering the whole face of the card.
 In addition, in what is perhaps a uniquely Canadian twist, some cards from Quebec were published in both English-captioned and French-captioned versions (again, with the same card number in each case).
+It appears that the cards were typically produced in sets of six or eight, which is quite typical of the general practice of publishers of the time.

 Credits and Further Information